-Author has written 15 stories for Rurouni Kenshin, Trinity Blood, Final Fantasy VII, and Detective Conan/Case Closed.
+Author has written 16 stories for Rurouni Kenshin, Trinity Blood, Final Fantasy VII, Detective Conan/Case Closed, and Yu-Gi-Oh.

 About Me: I live in Pacific Standard Time or PST for short, and keep very odd hours.
 I also love messages.